move37-labs/nucleobench/README.md

 Nucleic acid design benchmark.

-## Running NucleoBench
+## Running NucleoBench from PyPi or Docker

+See the `recipes/python` folder for examples of how to run the designers with PyPi.
-See the folder `recipes` for examples of how to run the designer locally.
+See the `recipes/docker` folder for examples of how to run the designers with Docker.

 ## Building a Docker image